animotionjs/animotion/packages/docs/src/routes/docs/transitions/+page.md

 - `enter`: the animation to use for the transition
 - `name`: view transition name (generates random name by default)
 - `visible`: whether the element should be visible or not

-You have to use a Chromium based browser since the [View Transitions API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API) is not available in every browser yet.

 You can change the default animation, or create your own animations inside `app.css` since transitions are just CSS animations: